 High School Initiatives

-Credit hours taken through the new MOWR program will not count toward a student’s HOPE Grant or Scholarship credit hour caps.
-Participating in the new MOWR program is a great incentive for high school students to get ahead on their college coursework!
+Credit hours taken through Dual Enrollment will not count toward the HOPE Grant or Scholarship credit hour caps.

-Any 9th-12th grade students in an eligible Georgia high school or home study program who has achieved required scores on the college placement exam, are eligible to take part in the program.
+Any 9th-12th grade students enrolled in an eligible Georgia high school or home study program who has achieved the required scores on the college placement exam are eligible.
 Placement testing is provided at the high schools.
 If you haven’t taken the placement exam yet, please contact your high school counselor or a member of the GNTC High School Initiatives staff.
 There are NO residency or citizenship requirements.

-Students can enroll in GNTC courses during fall, spring, or summer semesters while still in high school and receive concurrent credit.
+Students can enroll in GNTC courses during fall, spring, or summer semesters while still in high school and receive dual credit.

 Tuition, Fees, and Books